How to Start a Clothing Brand // Complete Guide

 Design and Product Development For Your Clothing Brand

 In the design and product development stage, your clothing brand takes shape.
-This phase is crucial as it transforms your creative vision into tangible products representing your brand.
+This phase is crucial, as it transforms your creative vision into tangible products that represent your brand.
 Here's a detailed breakdown of the steps involved in this process:

 A. Fashion Design